abs1408/About-Me/README.md

 😄 Pronouns...
 He/Him

 ⚡️ Fun fact...
-I am a Gemini so I'm born with curiosity.
+I am a Leo so I'm born with curiosity and always passionate about work.

 Feel free to take a look around and let me know what you think!
 If you have any questions or comments, don't hesitate to reach out."